twosigma/kubernetes/examples/experimental/persistent-volume-provisioning/README.md

 * `restuser` : Gluster REST service/Heketi user who has access to create volumes in the Gluster Trusted Pool.
 * `restuserkey` : Gluster REST service/Heketi user's password which will be used for authentication to the REST server.
 This parameter is deprecated in favor of `secretNamespace` + `secretName`.
 * `secretNamespace` + `secretName` : Identification of Secret instance that containes user password to use when talking to Gluster REST service.
 These parameters are optional, empty password will be used when both `secretNamespace` and `secretName` are omitted.
 The provided secret must have type "kubernetes.io/glusterfs".
 When both `restuserkey` and `secretNamespace` + `secretName` is specified, the secret will be used.
+* `clusterid`: `630372ccdc720a92c681fb928f27b53f` is the ID of the cluster which will be used by Heketi when provisioning the volume.
+It can also be a list of clusterids, for ex:
+"8452344e2becec931ece4e33c4674e4e,42982310de6c63381718ccfa6d8cf397".
+This is an optional parameter.

 Example of a secret can be found in [glusterfs-provisioning-secret.yaml](glusterfs-provisioning-secret.yaml).

+* `gidMin` + `gidMax` : The minimum and maximum value of GID range for the storage class.
+A unique value (GID) in this range ( gidMin-gidMax ) will be used for dynamically provisioned volumes.
+These are optional values.
+If not specified, the volume will be provisioned with a value between 2000-2147483647 which are defaults for gidMin and gidMax respectively.

+* `volumetype` : The volume type and it's parameters can be configured with this optional value.
+If the volume type is not mentioned, it's up to the provisioner to decide the volume type.
+For example:
+  'Replica volume':
+    `volumetype: replicate:3` where '3' is replica count.
+  'Disperse/EC volume':
+    `volumetype: disperse:4:2` where '4' is data and '2' is the redundancy count.
+  'Distribute volume':
+    `volumetype: none`

+For available volume types and it's administration options refer: ([Administration Guide](https://access.redhat.com/documentation/en-US/Red_Hat_Storage/3.1/html/Administration_Guide/part-Overview.html))

 Reference : ([How to configure Heketi](https://github.com/heketi/heketi/wiki/Setting-up-the-topology))